The world in 2050

 The future role of business

-Corporations have finally woken up to the challenges and opportunities posed by the required transformation in the coming years.
+Corporations have come to terms with the challenges and opportunities posed by the required transformation in the coming years.
 Was it the power of Greta Thunberg´s Fridays For Future movement or Blackrock CEO Larry Fink’s statement that “Companies we invest in need to serve a social purpose” that made an impression?
 The business round-table representing the 200 largest companies issued a new statement on the purpose of corporations this year, in which their essential role for improving society is explicitly highlighted, and the concept of shareholder value creation is being replaced by a more holistic stakeholder approach, including customers, employees, suppliers and communities.
 We have reached an inflection point in history: Either businesses continue as before and we lose the battle for our future, or businesses become drivers of the changes needed for a more sustainable future.

 The next transformation: Sustainability